Diverse Projection Ensembles for Distributional Reinforcement Learning: Related Work

-Our work builds on a swiftly growing body of literature in distributional RL\ \citep{rosler1992fixed, morimura2010nonparametric, bellemareDistributionalPerspectiveReinforcement2017}.
-In particular, several of our theoretical results rely on previous work by\ \citet{rowlandAnalysisCategoricalDistributional2018} and\ \citet{dabneyDistributionalReinforcementLearning2017}, who first provided contraction properties of categorical and quantile projections in distributional RL respectively.
-Numerous recently proposed algorithms \citep{dabneyImplicitQuantileNetworks2018a, rowlandStatisticsSamplesDistributional2019, yangFullyParameterizedQuantile2019, nguyen-tangDistributionalReinforcementLearning2021} are based on novel representations and projections.
-To the best of our knowledge, our work is the first to study the combination of different projection operators and representations in the context of distributional RL.
 Several works, however, have applied ensemble techniques to distributional approaches.
-For example,\ \citet{erikssonSENTINELTamingUncertainty2021} and\ \citet{hoelEnsembleQuantileNetworks2021} use a bootstrapped ensemble of distributional models to derive aleatoric and epistemic risk measures.\ \citet{nikolovInformationDirectedExplorationDeep2019} combine a bootstrapped deterministic DQN ensemble with a distributional categorical model for information-directed sampling.
-In a broader sense, the use of deep ensembles for value estimation and exploration is widespread\ \citep{osbandDeepExplorationBootstrapped2016b, osbandDeepExplorationRandomized2019, flennerhagTemporalDifferenceUncertainties2021, fellowsBayesianBellmanOperators2021, chenUCBExplorationQEnsembles2017a}.
-A notable distinction between such algorithms is whether independence between ensemble members is maintained or whether a joint bootstrapped TD target is used.
-Our work falls into the latter category, necessitating a propagation mechanism that reestablishes value uncertainty rather than uncertainty in TD targets \citep{fellowsBayesianBellmanOperators2021, moerlandEfficientExplorationDouble2017, janzSuccessorUncertaintiesExploration2019}.
-Our proposed propagation scheme establishes a temporal consistency between \textit{distributional} temporal difference errors and errors in the true return distributions in a similar fashion to the uncertainty Bellman equations\ \citep{odonoghueUncertaintyBellmanEquation2018}.
+For example, \citet{clements2019estimating}, \citet{erikssonSENTINELTamingUncertainty2021}, and \citet{hoelEnsembleQuantileNetworks2021} use ensembles of distributional models to derive aleatoric and epistemic risk measures. \citet{lindenberg2020distributional} use an ensemble of agents in independent environment instances based on categorical models to drive performance and stability. \citet{jiang2023importance} leverage quantile-based ensembles to drive exploration in contextual MDPs, while \citet{nikolovInformationDirectedExplorationDeep2019} combine a deterministic Q-ensemble with a distributional categorical model for information-directed sampling.
+In a broader sense, the use of deep ensembles for value estimation and exploration is widespread\ \citep{osbandDeepExplorationBootstrapped2016b, osbandDeepExplorationRandomized2019, flennerhagTemporalDifferenceUncertainties2021, fellowsBayesianBellmanOperators2021, chen2017ucb}.
+A notable distinction between such algorithms is whether ensemble members are trained independently or whether joint TD backups are used.
+Our work falls into the latter category which typically requires a propagation mechanism to estimate value uncertainty rather than uncertainty in TD targets \citep{janzSuccessorUncertaintiesExploration2019, fellowsBayesianBellmanOperators2021, moerlandEfficientExplorationDouble2017}.
+Our proposed propagation scheme establishes a temporal consistency between \textit{distributional} TD errors and errors w.r.t. the true return distribution.
+In contrast to the related uncertainty Bellman equation\ \citep{odonoghueUncertaintyBellmanEquation2018}, our approach applies to the distributional setting and devises uncertainty propagation from the perspective of error decomposition, rather than posterior variance.